Driving organisational transformation in a downturn

 3. Innovate your way out of cost

 It’s very tempting to make short-term cost decisions which merely nip and tuck at the business fundamentals.
 As concerns over inflation and economic recession intensify, businesses are gauging the most effective options regarding their cost base, their employees, and the productivity of their operations.
 Remote and hybrid working are still very much the norm across many sectors following the pandemic.
 Will these new workforce models help companies navigate the pressures of higher input costs and a weaker economy?
 The pandemic taught businesses how to cut their cloth to the circumstances they found themselves in, those same playbooks should be dusted off and applied to the current situation.
-Boards shouldn’t simply look at optimizing the costs of existing functions which are themselves are faulty; doing the same with less resources is not a good way to achieve cost savings.
+Boards shouldn’t simply look at optimising the costs of existing functions which are themselves are faulty; doing the same with less resources is not a good way to achieve cost savings.
 Instead, focus on transforming those functions then giving them the appropriate level of resources.

 4. Show customers that using your business is in fact, a flight to quality